The effect of demagnetization on the susceptibility of single-domain particles and assemblies: Abstract

 \section{Abstract}

 According to the classical laws of magnetism, the shape of magnetically soft objects limits the effective susceptibility.
 For example, spherical soft magnets cannot display an effective susceptibility larger than 3.
-Although true for macroscopic multi-domain magnetic materials, we explain why magnetic nanoparticles in a single-domain state do not suffer from this limitation.
-We show that the differences between demagnetisation factors along principal axes are relevant and can influence susceptibility for single-domain particles, but do not limit the susceptibility as in the case for multi-domain particles.
-We validate this result experimentally on spherical nanoparticles with varying diameter (8 to 150 nm) and varying volume fraction (0.1 to 47 vol\%).
-In agreement with our predictions, we measure susceptibilities largely above 3, in fact up to more than 250, for single-domain particles.
-Moreover, contrary to an existing model, we find that the susceptibility of non-interacting single-domain particles in a non-magnetic matrix scales simply linearly with the volume fraction of particles.
+Although this is true for macroscopic multi-domain magnetic materials, we explain why magnetic nanoparticles in a single-domain state do not suffer from this limitation.
+For single-domain particles, the differences between demagnetization factors along principal axes are relevant and can influence susceptibility but do not limit the susceptibility to an upper value as in the case for multi-domain particles.
+We experimentally validated this result on spherical nanoparticles with varying diameter (9 to 150 nm) and varying volume fraction (0.1 to 47 vol\%).
+In agreement with our predictions, we measure single-domain particle susceptibilities largely above 3, in fact up to more than 250.
+Moreover, contrary to an existing model for assemblies of particles, we find that the susceptibility of materials composed of non-interacting single-domain particles in a non-magnetic matrix scales linearly with the volume fraction of particles.
+This implies that high susceptibilities (>100) are achievable for nanoparticle-based composites and is relevant for the design of magnetically soft materials that are operational at MHz-GHz frequencies with negligible power losses.

 Magnetic susceptibility - the change of magnetization upon a change in applied field - is one of the main material parameters to consider when designing magnetic components.
-Some materials have very high bulk susceptibilities, for instance iron has it above 1000.
-However, according to the shape of the magnet, the demagnetizing field diverging from the magnetic poles can limit the effective susceptibility to a purely geometric effect even for highly susceptible materials.
+Some materials have very high intrinsic susceptibilities; for example, iron has it above 1000.
+However, according to the shape of the magnet, the demagnetizing field diverging from the magnetic poles can limit the effective susceptibility to a purely geometric effect.
+It is a well-known text book result that the effective susceptibility, $\chi_{\textrm{p,eff}}$, of a (multi-domain) particle is given as where $N$ is the demagnetization factor of the particle along the applied field direction and $\chi_p$ is the intrinsic susceptibility of the particle.
+The effective susceptibility for magnetically soft materials where $\chi_p\rightarrow\infty$ is then at most 1/$N$, or 3 for magnetic spheres where $N=1/3$.
+Consequently, large effective susceptibilities can only be achieved with particles elongated and aligned along the applied field direction.